Self Hosted Kubernetes Agent

 PVC Alternative

 By default, the deployment state and working directory is stored in a PV (Persistent Volume) which is configured on your Kubernetes cluster.
-In the scenario where PV creation or management is difficult, or not required, you can use env0-Hosted Encrypted State with env0StateEncryptionKey.
+Whenever PV creation or management is difficult, or not required, you can use env0-Hosted Encrypted State with env0StateEncryptionKey.

 Sensitive Secrets